catsclaw/triumphweb/content/play/blurbs.md

 Canton tends to send its worse (and even then, you’ve had three Victors).
 It’s time to show the Eternal City what Diana can do when she sends her best!

-You know September Fletcher, you were friends at school.
+You know **September Fletcher**, you were friends at school.
 You suspect they may have had a crush on you.
 You can play on that… They’re close to a Triumvir and the Triumvirs are all-powerful.